2021 Canadian church burnings: Condemnation

-Chief Greg Gabriel of the Penticton Indian Band expressed "anger" at the fires, stating that any act of arson was "unacceptable."
-Grand Chief Stewart Philip of the Union of BC Indian Chiefs and Chief Clarence Louie of the Osoyoos Indian Band denounced the fires.
-Louie declared the fires "a criminal act" and "arson."
+Chief Greg Gabriel of the Penticton Indian Band expressed "anger" at the fires, stating that any act of arson was "unacceptable".
+Grand Chief Stewart Philip of the Union of BC Indian Chiefs and Chief Clarence Louie of the Osoyoos Indian Band denounced the fires, but said they were "not really surprising" following the discovery of unmarked graves at residential schools.
+Louie declared the fires "a criminal act" and "arson".
 Grand Chief Arthur Noskey of the Treaty 8 First Nations of Alberta and Loon River First Nation said the churches needed protecting as "potential evidence sites" and that sites of former residential schools need to be protected.
 Chief Keith Crow of the Lower Similkameen Indian Band (location of the Chopaka church) stated "I'm angry ...
 I don't see any positive coming from this and it's going to be tough."

 Alberta Premier Jason Kenney declared on June 30 that the Morinville fire "appears to have been a criminal act of hate inspired violence."
+He also called the fire a "violent hate crime targeting the Catholic community".

-On July2, Prime Minister Justin Trudeau called the vandalism and arson attacks targeting Canadian churches "wrong and unacceptable", while later adding that the anger directed towards the church was "fully understandable".
+On July 2, Prime Minister Justin Trudeau called the vandalism and arson attacks targeting Canadian churches "unacceptable and wrong", while later adding that the anger directed towards the church was "fully understandable" and "people have gone decades and even generations living with intergenerational trauma, with outcomes and institutional racism that has created extreme difficulties for Indigenous peoples across this country that are also the legacy of residential schools".
+Trudeau, in his comments on the fires, added that the anger towards the Catholic Church was "fully understandable given the shameful history".

 Former chief Chastity Daniels of the Gitwangak First Nation condemned the July 1 fire at St. Paul's Anglican Church saying "it wasn't a Catholic church, it was an Anglican church and there's nothing but good memories in that church for our community."
 A group of residential school survivors called for people to stop burning and defacing churches.
 Jenn Allan-Riley, a Sixties Scoop survivor and daughter of a residential school survivor, stated that "Burning down churches is not in solidarity with us Indigenous people" and "we do not destroy other people's places of worship".